junpolo/gamehive/README.md

 ### Screenshots

-Some of the things that you can see within the app
+Some of the things that you can see within the app:

 ![Landing Scene](https://github.com/junpolo/gamehive/assets/25507436/76d68f2f-f1f1-4135-be28-f6a898b1271b)